Roachbones/discordless/readme.md

 ## Directory structure

-- Wumpus In The Middle saves Discord traffic to a neighboring directory called `traffic_archive/`. `chatlog_exporter.py` reads the data in this directory.
+- Wumpus In The Middle saves Discord traffic to a neighboring directory called `traffic_archive/`.
 This directory will grow over time.
 Contents:
 	- `request_index`:
 	Keeps track of metadata for each recorded HTTPS response.
 Each line is structured like `{timestamp} {method (GET or POST)} {url} {response hash} {filename}`.
 The filename points to a file in `traffic_archive/requests/` which contains the response contents.
 	- `requests/`: Stores response contents.
 Contents tracked in `request_index/`.
 	- `gateway_index`: Tracks metadata for each recorded Gateway (websocket) connection.
 Each line is structured like `{timestamp} {url} {filename prefix}`.
 The filename prefix points to a pair of files in `traffic_archive/gateways/`, which end in `_data` and `_timeline`.
 	- `gateways/`: Stores compressed Gateway "message" contents and timing information, in pairs of files ending in `_data` and `_timeline` respectively.
 Each Gateway lasts a long time (like, until you quit the client), and is tranport compressed via zlib.
 The `_data` file contains the entire Gateway "response"/"stream" (every "message" concatenated together) while the `_timeline` file keeps track of when each compressed "chunk"/"message" was received.
 Each line of the `_timeline` file is structured like `{timestamp} {chunk length}`.
-- `dcejson_exporter.py` exports to `dcejson_exports/`.
-Each export is a directory named something like `export_1686901312` where the number is the Unix time that the export was made.
-- `html_exporter.py` similarly exports to `html_exports/`.
-- `html_template/` stores some static files that `html_exporter.py` uses to generate HTML exports.
-	- `html_template/style.css` is a stylesheet that gets copied to every HTML export.
-	- `html_template/index.html` is a Jinja template that gets filled with chatlog data to render HTML exports.
+- `exporter.py` calls different exporter backend in `exporters`
+    -  `exporters/html` contains all files related to the html exporter.
+    -  `exporters/dcejson` contains all files related to the dcejson exporter
+    -  `exporters/parse_gateway.py` and `exporters/registry.py` contain utilities for individual exporters
+- `dcejson_exports` and `html_exports` hold the exported dcejson respectively html files from exports
+- All files containing "docker" in some form are related to the docker image
+- `wumpus_in_the_middle.py` is the traffic recorder

 # Limitations